APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel        September 2018

+   The responses received from queries to resolve each of these names can be evaluated to infer a trust key state of the user's DNS resolution environment.

    The responses to these queries are described using a simplified notation.
 Each query will either result in a SERFVAIL response